wolfpup-software/hx-js/hx-request/README.md

 # hx-request

+`Hx-request` defines a boundary between hypertext requests and their responses with DOM events.

 `Hx-request` callbacks dispatch hx-request events.

-## about

-`Hx-request` defines a barrier between hypertext requests and their responses with DOM `events`.

-Hacker pups can tailor their own `hx-request` callbacks to fetch custom responses.

 WOOOF!